-here are some things you might not know about getting married in maine. i did a blog post about how to get married in maine and but there are a few gems here you might not find anywhere else!
+Here are some things you might not know about getting married in Maine.
+I did a blog post about how to get married in Maine, but there are a few gems here you might not find anywhere else!

-- you can't get married to someone if you're a blood relative unless you can show you've received "genetic counseling" from a physician. (what?!)
+You can't get married to someone if you're a blood relative unless you can show you've received "genetic counseling" from a physician.

-- if you live out of state you can get your marriage license in any town in maine. always call ahead before you go get the license to make sure someone is there to issue one and that the town office is open.
+If you live out of state you can get your marriage license in any town in Maine.
+Always call ahead before you go to get the license to make sure someone is there to issue one and that the town office is open.

-- the marriage license is good for 90 days from the date that it gets processed. it's best to get it a week or two before the wedding if possible.
+The marriage license is good for 90 days from the date that it gets processed at the town office.
+It's best to get it a week or two before the wedding if possible.

-- if you're 18 or older you don't need parental consent to get married. if you're under the age of 18 you need parental consent to get married (but don't).
+If you're 18 or older you don't need parental consent to get married.
+If you're under the age of 18 you need parental consent to get married (but don't, you're too young).

-- copies of your official marriage license are $15 for the first one and $6 for each copy after that.
+Copies of your official certified marriage license are $15 for the first one and $6 for each copy after that (as of 2018).